The Use of Pharmaceutical and Non-pharmaceutical Grade Compound in Animals and Labeling Expectations

 Requirements

-- Justification for use (i.e., non-availability of an acceptable veterinary or human pharmaceutical-grade compound or formulation or scientific necessity).
+- Justification for use (e.g., non-availability of an acceptable veterinary or human pharmaceutical-grade compound, formulation limitations, or scientific necessity).

 - Processes that will be used to ensure purity and sterility.

-- Appropriate labeling of containers for storage of compounded drugs to include:
+- Proper labeling of containers for storage of compounded drugs.
+Must include:

-- Name of the compound(s) and diluent (when applicable)
+- Name of the drug(s) and diluent (when applicable)

 - Date of Expiration

-- Experimental (NPG) compounds: the expiration date should be based on performance evaluation of the agent(s) for efficacy as well as consideration of the frequency of use/method of storage.
+- For experimental compounds, the expiration date should also be based on continuous performance evaluation of the agent(s) efficacy as well as consideration of the frequency of use/method of storage.

 References